 If you already have an Icoca card, you can purchase the “HARUKA discount ticket” without buying a new Icoca.

-Earlier we mentioned Portable WiFi and SIM Card rental services at Kansai Airport.
-Having internet on the go is not only lifesaving but it can offer you a side of Japan you might never have experienced without it.
-Let’s dig in a bit more on how internet can make your trip to Japan easy and stress-free.
+Earlier, we mentioned Portable WiFi and SIM Card rental services at Kansai Airport.
+Having internet on the go is not only lifesaving, but it can offer you a side of Japan you might never have experienced without it.
+Let’s dig in a bit more on how the internet can make your trip to Japan easy and stress-free.

 Free WiFi in Japan